Miss Saigon: Orientalism, racism, and misogyny

-Internationally, community members objected to productions of the show over the years, arguing the show is racist and misogynistic.
+Internationally, community members objected to productions of the show over the years, arguing the show is racist and misogynist.
 The 2010 Fulbright Hayes Scholar D Hideo Maruyama states: "it's time to see the real Vietnam, not the Miss Saigon version.
 Whether or not America is ready to see the real one is up to question."
 American artist and activist Mai Neng Moua stated: "I protested Miss Saigon back in 1994 when the Ordway first brought it to town.
 I was a college student at St. Olaf and had never protested anything before.
 I didn't know what to say or do.
 I was scared people would yell or throw things at me.
 Then I met Esther Suzuki, a Japanese American woman whose family survived the racist U.S. policy of internment camps.
 Esther was about my size – which is small – but she was fearless.
 Esther protested Miss Saigon because, she better than anyone, understood Dr. King's "No one is free until we all are free."
 I stood with Esther, protesting Miss Saigon, and drew strength from her.
 We protested Miss Saigon because it was racist, sexist, and offensive to us as Asian Americans.
 Nineteen years later, this hasn't changed."
 Vietnamese American activist Denise Huynh recounts her experience attending the production and the stereotypes making her feel physically ill.

 Sarah Bellamy, co-artistic director of the Penumbra Theatre, dedicated to African American theater, stated: "It gets a lot easier to wrap your head around all of this for folks of color when we remember a key point: this work is not for us.
 It is by, for, and about white people, using people of color, tropical climes, pseudo-cultural costumes and props, violence, tragedy, and the commodification of people and cultures, to reinforce and re-inscribe a narrative about white supremacy and authority."

-The American scholar Yutian Wong described Miss Saigon as promoting the image of "an effeminzed and infantized Asia serving as a low-budget whorehouse for the West".
-The fact that the Vietnam war impoverished many Vietnamese people, and forced many women to turn to prostitution in order to survive is not mentioned in Miss Saigon, and establishments such as the fictional Dreamland brothel are portrayed as the norm in Vietnam.
-In 1999, when Miss Saigon was closing in London, a new advertising campaign was launched on the Tube featuring posters reading "You'll miss Saigon" that showed an Asian woman wearing a military jacket that barely covered her breasts, which Wong felt sent the message that "Asia equals prostitution".
+The American scholar Yutian Wong described Miss Saigon as promoting the image of "an effeminized and infantized Asia serving as a low-budget whorehouse for the West".
+The fact that the Vietnam war impoverished many Vietnamese people and forced many women to turn to prostitution in order to survive is not mentioned in Miss Saigon, and establishments such as the fictional Dreamland brothel are portrayed as the norm in Vietnam.
+In 1999, when Miss Saigon was closing in London, a new advertising campaign was launched on the Tube featuring posters reading "You'll miss Saigon" that showed an Asian woman wearing a military jacket showing some cleavage, which Wong felt sent the message that "Asia equals prostitution".